 Erections can’t happen without proper blood flow.
-Normally when a man gets aroused, the arteries in his pelvis and penis relax and expand, bringing more blood to spongy tissues in the penis.
+Normally when a man gets aroused, the arteries in their pelvis and penis relax and expand, bringing more blood to spongy tissues in the penis.
 At the same time, the valves in the veins close, trapping blood in the area and causing an erection.
 After the excitement ends, the vein valves open, the blood flows out, and the penis returns to its usual state.

 Blood flow that’s not normal can cause priapism, an erection that lasts for more than 4 hours, is usually painful, and may happen without sexual arousal.